bsampp/Design_Patterns-OOP3/README.md

 # OOP
-Some object-oriented programming and mobile studies developed in TypeScript
+Some object-oriented programming and mobile development studies in TypeScript